ogarich89/iso/README.md

 `inspect` - Debugging Node.js with Chrome DevTools \
 `logger` - Fastify logger \
 `sentryDSN` - Error monitoring with [Sentry](https://sentry.io) \
-`certificate?` - Optional object for run https server `{ "key": "/path/to/key.pem", "cert": "/path/to/cert.pem" }`
+`certificate` - Optional object for run https server `{ "key": "/path/to/key.pem", "cert": "/path/to/cert.pem" }`

 _If you want to use [Prisma](https://www.prisma.io/) run the command_